 R. J. Snow

-R. J. Snow’s early life was shared between St. George and Washington, DC.
+The early life of R. J. Snow was shared between St. George and Washington, DC.
 He served a mission in France, returning to complete BA and MA degrees in history at the University of Utah, followed by an MA and PhD in political science from Northwestern University.
 He did postdoctoral study at the University of Oregon and at Harvard.

 He joined the political science faculty at UC–Santa Barbara and also filled a two-year appointment as associate director of the UC Education Abroad program at the University of Bordeaux.